samhitapn/sWGS-HRD/README.md

     File : Functions_HRD.R
     Lines :
-        1) #326 (Path to the additional chrS windows for a dummy chrX in the ratio plots)
+        1) #326 (Path to the additional chrX windows for a dummy chrX in the ratio plots)

 ### Script file flow